gnolang/blog/posts/2024-04-26_myg-8/README.md

 ### Dragos

 - Flippando
-    - Public faucet set up at https://faucet.flippando.xyz
+    - Public faucet set up
     - Fixed and slightly improved the multi-chain dashboard at https://flippando.xyz
 - Zentasktic, an on-chain project management application
     - There is the Zentasktic core first complete implementation.
 A package containing an unopinionated implementation of the Assess-Decide-Do workflow.